Kevin Williams: Dance The Night Away To The Rhythm Resurgence

 On the other hand, Step Revolution with StepManiaX have moved their platform beyond the conventional amusement archetypes and established an “Exergame” platform.
 Defined as a exercise amusement piece, the StepManiaX machines are popular with much of their loyal player-base, and it has become the most successful “indie” arcade piece on the market.
 The game merges fitness, eSports, and amusement into a potent mix of entertainment.
 Those aware of the loyal following of these platforms may be missing out on the strong revenue that well-designed music games can offer.
 The latest application for SMX is the ‘StepManiaX Tracker’ mobile app, collecting data on players’ progress through a global leaderboard.

-Though not receiving limited releases of other games via Round1 due to their current absence in the region, Europe has not been left out on all the rhythm fun, as a result of the above two titles being sold by BANDAI NAMCO Amusement Europe and UDC, as well as KONAMI’s continued partnership with with veteran UK distributor Electrocoin.
+Though not receiving limited releases of other games via Round1 due to their present absence in the region, Europe has not been left out on all the rhythm fun, as a result of the above two titles being marketed by BANDAI NAMCO Amusement Europe and UDC, as well as KONAMI’s continued partnership with with veteran UK distributor Electrocoin.
 Having long served as a main source of DDR and other KONAMI games in Europe (and the last one standing, following the 2000s closure of KONAMI Amusement Europe), they have been furnishing Dance Dance Revolution A20+ to interested European operators – albeit on an offline-only basis, with no support for its newer versions (DDR A3 or WORLD).
 As of this writing, KONAMI still has no equivalent official distribution deal in the States, remaining highly weary of the wider US market.

 DDR A20+ Offline